-Since the start of 2022, GIF has largely traded between a 5% discount and 5% premium, as is reflected in its moving average.
-GIF's board has been proactive in its attempts to managing its discount.
-In recent years, this has been primarily through periodic tender offers.
+Since the start of 2022, the GIF has largely traded between a 5% discount and 5% premium, as is reflected in its moving average.
+GIF's board has previously shown a very proactive approach to managing its discount.
+In recent years, this has been primarily through the periodic tender offers.

 GIF has recently completed a tender offer, closing on 6 April 2023.
-Roughly 0.6% of the share capital was tendered.
-Such a small tender suggests that there is decent demand for GIF's strategy, as is also seen by its discount narrowing.
-The board says that it will continue to offer the opportunity for shareholders to tender their holdings, in light of the ongoing shareholder support, with the next offering being made in September 2023.
+Roughly 0.6% of its share capital was tendered.
+Such a small tender likely reflects the market's increase confidence in GIF, as is also seen by its discount narrowing.
+The board will continue to offer the opportunity for shareholders to tender their holdings, in light of the ongoing shareholder support, with the next offering being made in September 2023.
 If GIF can continue to demonstrate a resilient discount, then the presence of a tender offer may reflect a convenient way for the board to enhance GIF's liquidity without the risk of the fund materially shrinking (as it has done in the past).